Red Sox vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees' Gerrit Cole (7-0) will make his 14th start of the season.
+- The Yankees will hand the ball to Domingo German (3-3) for his 12th start of the season.

+- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

+- German has two starts in a row of five innings or more.

 |Opponent